 - 4,250 meters

 Glider sampling area (approximate):

 - Within/between the triangular mooring configuration with sides ~40 km long.

 Description of Infrastructure

-- One Global Hybrid Profiler mooring with two wire-following profilers and one surface piercing profiler
+- One Global Profiler Mooring with two wire-following profilers

-- Two subsurface Mesoscale Flanking Moorings with fixed sensors and acoustic communications to gliders
+- Two Flanking Moorings with fixed sensors and acoustic communications to gliders.

-- Three gliders with extended endurance and acoustic communications to the Mesoscale Flanking Moorings
+- Three Open-Ocean Gliders with extended endurance and acoustic communications that fly within and between the mooring array

 Station Papa Deployment

 Click the below links for individual Instrument Tables